 Snorkeling – we advanced booked this snorkeling trip and saved $10 per person.

 I highly recommend all of these actual activities (check out: Maui Must-Do, Best Big Island Beaches, Big Island Activities) but in general, Google what you want to do and look for discounts online before you head to the islands.
 If you are going to pay for these experiences, might as well save a little money!

-Hawaii Money Saving Tip: Come Prepared.
+Hawaii on a Budget: Come Prepared.
 Or Not.

 Figuring most items would be sold at a premium, we came to Hawaii well stocked.
 We had 8 bottles of sunscreen, toys, pool toys and all the toiletries we thought we would need.
 Online I purchased THIS set of two underwater cameras, which alone saved me about $20 over buying two cameras at our local CVS!
 On the snorkeling trip you could have rented an underwater camera for $40, but then you would have only had it for that two hours!

 But with that said, we did need to buy some things.
 In Kona there is a Wal-Mart, where the prices were reasonable.
 Wal-Mart is also a good place to get postcards and souvenirs.
 In Maui there is a big K-Mart.
 So as long as you aren’t confined to buying at the resort gift shop, no need to panic if you do need to buy another bottle of sunscreen (as we did) or want to purchase some pool toys for the kids.

-Hawaii Money Saving Tip: The Beach is Free
+Hawaii on a Budget: The Beach is Free

 That’s right.
 The best thing to do in Hawaii is actually FREE!
 No beaches charge to get on the sand.
 Now parking, that is a different story… state parks charge $5 per car, but still so reasonable!
-To access some great beaches, like Kam I, II & III on Maui, or Magic Sands on the big island, you have to find street parking.
+To access some great beaches, like Kamaole I, II & III on Maui, or Magic Sands on the Big Island, you have to find street parking.
 In August, we never had problems finding spots, and again, that’s where having a small car also comes in handy!